School Code Number:

 Grades are based on semesters.
 The grade point average is computed for all subjects on a 4.3 scale.
 Weighted grades are given for advanced placement courses by adding 0.50 quality point.
 Students who have earned a 3.50 or better are placed on the Honor Roll.
 Students who have earned 3.0-3.49 for each nine weeks are placed on the Merit Roll.

 Program of Studies

 Advanced Placement: Highly challenging courses with expectations that students will work independently and demonstrate high levels of critical and analytical thinking, reading and writing.

 College Preparatory: Courses which demand high levels of cognitive and problem solving processes.
 A rigorous instructional pace allows for both curricular depth and enrichment.

-Vocational: Courses in Career Based Intervention are available for at-risk students.
+CBI: Courses in Career Based Intervention are available for at-risk students.
 Basic study skills and exposure to the world of work are presented to students enrolled in these classes.

-Advanced placement courses are offered in
+Advanced placement courses are offered in:

 A passing score on all five sections of